DEVELOPERS

 The Quayside Impact Limited Partnership was selected through this competitive process as the preferred proponent in February 2022 and negotiations began on the Project Agreement between Waterfront Toronto and Quayside Impact.
 On December 8, 2022, Waterfront Toronto’s Board of Directors approved the Project Agreement that locks in key commitments, requirements and expectations and includes the terms and conditions for the project.

 The Dream group of companies focuses on developing large-scale urban communities and managing income producing properties across Canada, the United States, and Europe.
 Dream’s goal is development that maximizes both financial returns and social impact.
 Dream builds communities that embrace diversity, and creates places that people are excited to call home.
 Dream invests in sustainability and adheres to the philosophy that the communities it develops should grow and thrive for generations to come.
 Dream brings its integrated platform of three related businesses to the Quayside opportunity: Dream Unlimited Corp., Dream Impact Trust, and Dream Impact Fund.
 Dream is an integrated developer, operator, and investor with a relentless focus on creating measurable impacts in three key areas: environmental sustainability and resilience, attainable and affordable housing, and inclusive communities.
-Currently, Dream has $17 billion of assets under management and has built over 10,000 homes, of which 329 are affordable.
-Dream has an additional 22,953 units in its development pipeline, including 2,198 affordable units.
+Currently, Dream has $28 billion of assets under management and has built over 10,000 homes.

 The Great Gulf Group of companies (which includes Great Gulf, First Gulf, Tucker HiRise and Home Technology) develops, builds and operates residential and commercial real estate across North America.
 Its respective residential, commercial, industrial, construction management and building technology companies are leaders in large-scale, mixed-use high-rise projects and construction innovation.
 Great Gulf takes an integrated approach that leverages its experience, capabilities and building and material technologies across the development value chain to produce high-quality and impactful buildings and communities.